ali-mohammed-khair-nasser/Static-HTML-Website-Designs/README.md

 ### In this repositry you will find the following themes
 Click on the theme name to see the live preview
-- [Canox](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Canox%20-%20Blog%20Template%20Theme/index.html): Simple, clean, personal, modern and professional blog ideal for making a professional blogging website.
+- [Canox](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Canox%20-%20Blog%20Template%20Theme/index.html): Simple, clean, personal, modern, and professional blog ideal for making a professional blogging website.
-- [Covid-19](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Coronavirus%20-%20Landing%20Page/index.html): Simple landing page for viewing the statistics of corona virus and see how to protecting yourself from it with real-time statistics comming from API and an interactive map to view the latest statistics by country.
-This design is designed by the designer [Shahriar Hossain](https://dribbble.com/sbshahria) and I am only converted the design into frontend codes with make some changes on the design to make it look better. **This website is NOT responsive - 1080p screen only.**
+- [Covid-19](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Coronavirus%20-%20Landing%20Page/index.html): Covid-19: Simple landing page for viewing the statistics of coronavirus and see how to protect yourself from it with real-time statistics coming from API and an interactive map to view the latest statistics by country.
+This design is designed by the designer [Shahriar Hossain](https://dribbble.com/sbshahria) and I have only converted the design into frontend codes by making some changes on the design to make it look better. **This website is NOT responsive - 1080p screen only.**
 - [Konish](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Konish%20-%20Company%20Landing%20Page%20Template/index.html): Beautiful and simple landing page for a technical company.
 And this work is one of my first works as a frontend web developer.
-- [Sass](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sass%20-%20Company%20Landing%20Page%20Template/index.html): Another landing page for a company.
+- [Sass](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sass%20-%20Company%20Landing%20Page%20Template/index.html): Another landing page for a technical company.
-- [Sellvas](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sellvas%20-%20Blog%20%26%20Magazine%20Template%20Theme/landing%20page.html): Magazine & blog tempate theme in elegant and clean design magazine & blog theme.
-Paked with everything you need to set up a beautiful blog & photo gallery, it's modern minimalistic design, easy to maintenance and impeccable polish in every detail with friendly support.
-And this theme contains more than 10+ layout variations and many post and error pages styles to match every style of the design.
+- [Sellvas](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sellvas%20-%20Blog%20%26%20Magazine%20Template%20Theme/landing%20page.html): Magazine & blog template theme in elegant and clean design magazine & blog theme.
+Packed with everything you need to set up a beautiful blog & photo gallery, it's a modern minimalistic design, easy to maintain, and impeccable polish in every detail.
+And this theme contains more than 10+ layout variations and many posts and error pages styles to match every style of the design.
-- [Story](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Story%20Market%20-%20Landing%20Page/index.html): Simple and clean landing page for antiques and hand works to view, and this site was designed by [Majd Shamma](https://www.behance.net/majdshamma), but I converted that design into a static website.
+- [Story](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Story%20Market%20-%20Landing%20Page/index.html): Simple and clean landing page for antiques and hand works to view, and this site was designed by [Majd Shamma](https://www.behance.net/majdshamma), but I converted that design into a static website. **This website is NOT responsive - 1080p screen only.**
 - [Tieqode](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Tieqode%20Website/index.html): TIEQODE is a team of professionals with the requisite business and technical skills, sound leadership, experience, and knowledge to deliver the best solutions and services for clients.
 And when I joined the TIEQODE team I worked on their website, and you can see the website here.
-- [Wedding](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Wedding%20-%20Landing%20Page%20Template/index.html): A modern landing page for wedding event.
+- [Wedding](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Wedding%20-%20Landing%20Page%20Template/index.html): Modern and beautiful landing page for a wedding event.

-# About These Themes
-### Main Features
+# Main Features Of These Designs
 - HTML5, CSS3, Javascript, jQuery.
 - Nice parallax effects.
 - Valid scripts and codes.